 In April 2018 it became possible for levy-paying organisations to transfer up to 10 per cent of the annual value of funds entering their apprenticeship service account to other organisations via the apprenticeship service.
 This increased to 25 per cent from April 2019 and 50 per cent from April 2024.

-A csv file containing breakdowns of transfers that have been recorded as starts on the ILR (as published in July 2024) can be downloaded from the ‘Additional supporting files’ accordion (see ‘Underlying data – starts arising from transferred commitments’).
-This file is updated alongside our quarterly releases, with the next update expected in November 2024.
+A csv file containing breakdowns of transfers that have been recorded as starts on the ILR can be downloaded from the ‘Additional supporting files’ accordion (see ‘Underlying data – starts arising from transferred commitments’).
+This file is updated alongside our quarterly releases, with the next update expected in the Apprenticeships January 2025 publication.

 Please note that providers may not record learners immediately on the ILR, so a lag may occur between a commitment being recorded in the apprenticeship service and the corresponding commitment being recorded as a start on the ILR.